ZRoncevic/zroncevic.github.io/_posts/2017-01-15-spring-boot-demo-app.md

 Now imagine you have a lot more components to visualize, then you have a filters where you can exclude component that are no interest to you.
 And this is how it looks:

 ![Microservice-dashboard]({{ site.url }}/assets/media/Microservices-Dashboard.png)

+Code for the microservices dashboard can be found here: [GitHub Repository](https://github.com/ZRoncevic/demo-microservices-dashboard)